floatdrop/yajob/readme.md

 ### take([count])

-Returns `Iterator`, that will emit jobs one by one.
+Returns `Promise` that resolves to a `Generator`, that will emit jobs one by one.

 After every `next` previous job considered done.

 ##### count
 Type: `Number`